mattischrome/blogischrome/content/post/2024-01-03-some-git-instructions-for-future-matt.markdown

 tags:
 - Coding
 - Twenty Four
-- BLogging
+- Blogging
-- hugo
+- Hugo
 - git
-summary: "What I did when I wanted to make the hugo branch of this branch main, without using a merge."
+summary: "What I did when I wanted to make the Hugo branch of this branch main, without using a merge."
 ---

-I wanted to make my main branch an archive branch and make my hugo branch the new branch.
+I wanted to make my main branch an archive branch and make my Hugo branch the new branch.
 I wanted to do this without having to merge everything if possible.

 Here's a diagram I drew on a post-it note: